-Country loving traditionalists - likely to have recently taken a countryside break or visit in England.
-They often travel as a couple or in small groups, looking for unspoilt countryside and want to feel connected to the county's history, nature and heritage with opportunities to eat local food and produce.
+Country Loving Traditionalists - empty nesters with traditional values, who are likely to have recently taken a countryside break in England.
+They travel as a couple, looking for unspoilt countryside and want to feel "connected to the country's history and heritage" with opportunities to eat local food and produce.

-Active fun families - information-hungry with children at home, looking for days out or short breaks away from their hectic lives that keep the kids/grandkids busy.
-They regularly take breaks or visits where they can indulge in active, family-friendly pursuits and activities such as events and festivals.
+Active fun families - information-hungry, living in cities and suburbs with children at home.
+They regularly take breaks where they can indulge in active, family-friendly pursuits, such as events and festivals.
+They like activities.
 They are active on social media.